Purpose of the review

 Phase 2 - June to October 2018

-Will validate findings from Phase 1, explore the implications these have for food businesses and work with the sector to identify and assess options for improvement, develop recommendations, and prepare an implementation delivery plan to be presented to FSA and FSS Boards.
+Focused on validating findings from Phase 1 and exploring the implications these have for food businesses.
+We worked with the sector to identify and assess options for improvement, develop recommendations, and prepare an implementation delivery plan to be presented to FSA and FSS Boards.

 Phase 3 - October 2018 onward:

-Following publication of the final report, FSA and FSS will consider their response and progress agreed implementation of review recommendations.
+Following publication of the final report, we are considering our response together with FSS and will progress with the agreed implementation of review recommendations.

 Project Board and Challenge Group oversight